libsdl-org/sdlwiki/SDL2/SDL_HINT_THREAD_STACK_SIZE.md

 Instead of this hint, in 2.0.9 and later, you can use [SDL_CreateThreadWithStackSize](SDL_CreateThreadWithStackSize)().
 This hint only works with the classic [SDL_CreateThread](SDL_CreateThread)().

-## Default

-By default the backend's default threads stack size is used.

 ----
 [CategoryAPI](CategoryAPI), [CategoryAPIMacro](CategoryAPIMacro), [CategoryDefine](CategoryDefine), [CategoryHints](CategoryHints), [CategoryDraft](CategoryDraft)